 I don’t know about you, but I’m personally of the opinion that Salma Hayek is one of the sexiest women to every grace our unworthy mortal realm with her goddess-like presence.
 I open with that because Everly, the latest directorial effort from Joe Lynch, doesn’t really have much going on outside of its scantily-clad, gun-toting heroine.
-Naturally I found it to be pretty enjoyable, but your mileage will obviously vary based on how much the spectacle of Hayek both flaunting and kicking *** can sustain an otherwise pretty derivative action vehicle.
+Naturally I found it to be pretty enjoyable, but your mileage will obviously vary based on how much the spectacle of Hayek both flaunting and kicking a*s can sustain an otherwise pretty derivative action vehicle.

 Perhaps “derivative” isn’t entirely fair.
 It’s certainly familiar in its structure (think Die Hard, or The Raid with an inverted central premise), and it cribs a lot of recognisable filmic leftovers from grindhouse cinema, Japanese horror, Tarantino movies (particularly Kill Bill) and the entire sweep of the Saw franchise, from the single-location staging to the elaborate, gory torture.
 Having said that, Lynch’s direction is undeniably stylish enough to lend the more well-worn elements a degree of vitality, and screenwriter Yale Hannon does an excellent job of laying out the narrative particulars with admirable – and welcome – economy.